Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Conclusion

 \section{Conclusion}

-We have presented a multilingual multimodal pre-training (MMP) strategy, the Multi-HowTo100M dataset, and a Transformer-based text-video model for learning contextualized multilingual multimodal representations.
+We have presented a multilingual multimodal pre-training (MMP) strategy, the Multi-HowTo100M dataset, and a Transformer-based text-video model for learning contextual multilingual multimodal representations.
 The results in this paper have convincingly demonstrated that MMP is an essential ingredient for zero-shot cross-lingual transfer of vision-language models.
-Meanwhile, there are many remaining challenges, such as resolving the performance gap between zero-shot and training with in-domain non-English annotations; as well as techniques to transfer varieties of vision-language models (\eg, VQA~\cite{balanced_vqa_v2} or TVQA~\cite{lei-etal-2020-tvqa}).
-We believe the proposed methodology, and the corresponding resources we will release, will be an important first step towards spurring more research in this direction.
+Meanwhile, there are many remaining challenges, such as resolving the performance gap between zero-shot and training with in-domain non-English annotations; as well as techniques to transfer varieties of vision-language models (\eg, VQA~\cite{balanced_vqa_v2}, TVQA~\cite{lei-etal-2020-tvqa}) or visually-enhanced NLP models such as unsupervised multimodal machine translation~\cite{ummt}.
+We believe the proposed methodology, and the corresponding resources we release, will be an important first step towards spurring more research in this direction.